Franz Boas: World's Columbian Exposition

+Boas collaborated with Benjamin Ives Gilman to record music performed by Kwakwakaʼwakw musicians who were appearing at the Columbian Exposition.
+He had previously collaborated with Alice Cunningham Fletcher at the Bureau of American Ethnology in making several recordings of Indigenous music of North America.
+Boas and Fletcher partnered with music educator John Comfort Fillmore (1843–1898) in transcribing the music they recorded into music notation, and Fillmore also worked on the music Boas and Gilman recorded during the Columbian Exposition.

 After the exposition, the ethnographic material collected formed the basis of the newly created Field Museum in Chicago with Boas as the curator of anthropology.
 He worked there until 1894, when he was replaced (against his will) by BAE archeologist William Henry Holmes.

 In 1896, Boas was appointed Assistant Curator of Ethnology and Somatology of the American Museum of Natural History under Putnam.
 In 1897, he organized the Jesup North Pacific Expedition, a five-year-long field-study of the nations of the Pacific Northwest, whose ancestors had migrated across the Bering Strait from Siberia.
+This was the first comprehensive anthropological survey of the north circumpolar region, and Boas and his students made many sound and film recordings during this trip.
+These included a wide range of cultural recordings, including music with written song texts and translations.
+The music recordings produced during this study became a model for later studies in ethnomusicology.

-He attempted to organize exhibits along contextual, rather than evolutionary, lines.
+Boas attempted to organize the research gathered from the Jessup Expedition into contextual, rather than evolutionary, lines.
 He also developed a research program in line with his curatorial goals: describing his instructions to his students in terms of widening contexts of interpretation within a society, he explained that "... they get the specimens; they get explanations of the specimens; they get connected texts that partly refer to the specimens and partly to abstract things concerning the people; and they get grammatical information".
 These widening contexts of interpretation were abstracted into one context, the context in which the specimens, or assemblages of specimens, would be displayed: "... we want a collection arranged according to tribes, in order to teach the particular style of each group".
 His approach, however, brought him into conflict with the President of the Museum, Morris Jesup, and its director, Hermon Bumpus.
 By 1900 Boas had begun to retreat from American museum anthropology as a tool of education or reform (Hinsley 1992: 361).
 He resigned in 1905, never to work for a museum again.